gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
 |`gitlens.codeLens.authors.command`|Specifies the command to be executed when the `authors` code lens is clicked<br />`gitlens.toggleFileBlame` - toggles file blame annotations<br />`gitlens.diffWithPrevious` - compares the current committed file with the previous commit<br />`gitlens.showQuickCommitDetails` - shows a commit details quick pick<br />`gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick<br />`gitlens.showQuickFileHistory` - shows a file history quick pick<br />`gitlens.showQuickRepoHistory` - shows a branch history quick pick
-|`gitlens.codeLens.authors.enabled`|Specifies whether or not to show an `authors` code lens showing number of authors of the file or code block and the most prominent author (if there is more than one)
+|`gitlens.codeLens.authors.enabled`|Specifies whether to show an `authors` code lens showing number of authors of the file or code block and the most prominent author (if there is more than one)
-|`gitlens.codeLens.enabled`|Specifies whether or not to provide any Git code lens, by default<br />Use the *Toggle Git Code Lens* command (`gitlens.toggleCodeLens`) to toggle the Git code lens on and off for the current window
+|`gitlens.codeLens.enabled`|Specifies whether to provide any Git code lens, by default<br />Use the *Toggle Git Code Lens* command (`gitlens.toggleCodeLens`) to toggle the Git code lens on and off for the current window
 |`gitlens.codeLens.recentChange.command`|Specifies the command to be executed when the `recent change` code lens is clicked<br />`gitlens.toggleFileBlame` - toggles file blame annotations<br />`gitlens.diffWithPrevious` - compares the current committed file with the previous commit<br />`gitlens.showQuickCommitDetails` - shows a commit details quick pick<br />`gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick<br />`gitlens.showQuickFileHistory` - shows a file history quick pick<br />`gitlens.showQuickRepoHistory` - shows a branch history quick pick
-|`gitlens.codeLens.recentChange.enabled`|Specifies whether or not to show a `recent change` code lens showing the author and date of the most recent commit for the file or code block
+|`gitlens.codeLens.recentChange.enabled`|Specifies whether to show a `recent change` code lens showing the author and date of the most recent commit for the file or code block
 |`gitlens.codeLens.scopes`|Specifies where Git code lens will be shown in the document<br />`document` - adds code lens at the top of the document<br />`containers` - adds code lens at the start of container-like symbols (modules, classes, interfaces, etc)<br />`blocks` - adds code lens at the start of block-like symbols (functions, methods, etc) lines
 |`gitlens.codeLens.scopesByLanguage`|Specifies where Git code lens will be shown in the document for the specified languages
 |`gitlens.codeLens.symbolScopes`|Specifies a set of document symbols where Git code lens will or will not be shown in the document<br />Prefix with `!` to not show Git code lens for the symbol<br />Must be a member of `SymbolKind`